Moyu-42/Towards-A-Deep-Understanding-of-Multilingual-E2E-ST/README.md

 - Python version = 3.8.8
 - [Fairseq](https://github.com/facebookresearch/fairseq) version = 0.12.2

-Note: This is the pip version we used in our experiments, other version may work well.
+Note: This is the version we used in our experiment; other versions may also be applicable.

 ### 0. LASER-mined evaluation datasets